 - Day 11: To airport

-- Airport shuttle from Tokyo Disney Resort (paid at hotel)
+- Airport shuttle from Tokyo Disney Resort (paid at hotel).
+You could also book an airport shuttle if you stay at other hotels.

 - You must purchase the JR pass and receive the Exchange Order before entering Japan.
 You can either purchase it online at www.japan-rail-pass.com with delivery charges or at authorised agents.
 At the airport, there is a JR pass exchange office where you can turn in the Exchange Order and show your passport to get the JR pass.